 The Development and Optimization of Talent Management within the Nursing Department in a Context of Health Crisis

-The Covid-19 health crisis has made an increase in the capacity of intensive care beds necessary as well as the conversion of beds.
+The COVID-19 health crisis led to an increase in the number of acute beds needed and to the conversion of beds.
 It has led to a strong demand for caregivers with specific skills to take care of intensive care, infectious patients.
-A retraining plan...Read More
+A retraining plan has been put in...Read More

 Meaningful social interaction and social connection have been shown to positively contribute to quality of life, growth, and development in youth.
 However, youth with disabilities face barriers to accessing opportunities for meaningful social engagement that stem from...Read More